Atmosphere conducive for anyone to visit Kashmir: CRPF DG | Law-Order

 - India

-The atmosphere is conducive for anyone to visit Kashmir but that call for Kashmiri Pandits has to be taken by them or ''agencies'', CRPF Director General (DG) Kuldiep Singh said on Thursday.
+The atmosphere is conducive for anyone to visit Kashmir but the call for return of Kashmiri Pandits has to be taken by the community or ''agencies'', CRPF Director General (DG) Kuldiep Singh said on Thursday.

-The chief of the country's largest paramilitary force, which has deployed close to 65,000 personnel in the Kashmir Valley, said the CRPF will ensure that ''whenever they are asked to make the atmosphere conducive by the government, they will do it''.
+The chief of the country's largest paramilitary force, which has deployed close to 65,000 personnel in the Kashmir Valley, said the CRPF's duty is to ensure that ''whenever they are asked to make the atmosphere conducive (for anyone or anything) by the government, they will do it''.

 ''The atmosphere is conducive for anyone to visit Kashmir, come and go.
 For Kashmiri Pandits, that call has to be taken by them or agencies.
-I don't know that...,'' Singh said, adding that ''whatever the government asks us to do, we will do that''.
+I don't know that...,'' Singh said.

 He also said that the Central Reserve Police Force (CRPF) will vacate the premises of those Kashmiri Pandits who come back to ''claim'' their ancestral properties in the Valley.